How to sort through frequent flier rewards programs

 Today's market leaders offer a flat 1 percent on all purchases and do not require a tiered earning structure.
 This is much simpler to understand and considerably more customer friendly.
 Certain issuers, such as Citi, Chase and American Express are even offering an opportunity for cardholders to earn a full 5 percent on everyday purchases made at grocery store, drugstore and gas station locations.
 These types of rewards include both cash back and reward point programs.

-And don't forget frequent flier airline credit cards.
+And don't forget about the best airline credit cards.
 These programs have become both richer and more numerous in recent years.
 New airlines such as JetBlue have entered the fray, and launched a new airline credit card in partnership with American Express.
 Most programs allow you to earn miles or mileage points which can be redeemed for a free airline ticket once a predetermined threshold is reached.
 Generic airline reward programs also have been created by the major credit card issuers to offer consumers more flexibility.
 These programs allow customers to earn a free ticket on any major U.S. airline.
 The only limitation is that the miles or points earned can not be transferred or added to another airline's frequent flier program.

 To sum it all up, simply identify which rewards group you would like to belong to: points, miles or cash back.
 Then, it's just a matter of visiting our card sections that rank the most popular cards in each category.
 There you can shop and compare and apply securely online for the credit card that best suits your needs.